ohlogic/auto_python_rapydscript/README.md

 Added to now allow including files in python using the quick tags feature.
 Quick tags are what I refer to as the open and close <%  %> tags and the optional feature of using custom tags for format variables within triple quoted strings that then allows to use one curly brace at a time without escaping it with a second curly brace.
-Todo: Perhaps one file format for included python files also.

 2015-01-26
 Added a new feature to compile the python generated webpage only when edits to the source file.